Jason-Adam/pytorch-cpp/README.md

 *Sample 120*
 ![](imgs/sample-120.png)

-We can throughout the progression of the images, that the generator has become much better at producing images that represent hand-written digits.
+We can see that throughout the progression of the images, the generator has become much better at producing images that represent hand-written digits.